Baffin Boots Review:

 REI Co-op has a good overview of how to choose insoles.

-So don't wear them on snowpacked or dirt trails, unless you also add arch support.
+So don't wear them on snowpacked or dirt trails for miles on end, unless you also add arch support.

 Or take a look at their Suka boots, with integrated arch support.